benbodhi/svg-support/README.md

 > **⚠️ Development Repository Notice**
 >
-> This is the development version of SVG Support, equivalent to the SVN trunk.
+> This is the latest development version of SVG Support.
 Code here may be unstable during active development.
 For production sites, please use the official release from the [WordPress.org plugin repository](https://wordpress.org/plugins/svg-support/).
 >
 > The official plugin is managed via SVN as per WordPress.org standards.
 This GitHub repository serves as a development workspace and for issue tracking.
 Once changes are stable, they will be copied to the SVN repository for release.